thealiramezani/Fishbone/README.md

 ## 📝 License

-Free to use and modify for educational and professional purposes.
+Free to use, copy, and modify for **educational and academic purposes**.
+For **professional, commercial, or business use**, please contact the author for permission.

 ---